 “I think she would be so pleased to even help to save one life, and we’re going to be hopefully be saving many lives with the amount of donations that we have going on with all these drives.
 She would be absolutely thrilled.
-Absolutely thrilled,” she says.
+Absolutely thrilled,” says Santa Croce.

 Donors who register in advance will also be able to get COVID antibody test and a free pumpkin pie.

-Only ten spots remain, and you can register in advance at http://RedCrossBlood.org with sponsor code Megan.
+Only 10 spots remain, and you can register in advance at RedCrossBlood.org with sponsor code Megan.

 11/14: Buffalo, NY, Church of the Nativity, 9am- 3pm